leighton-digital/eventnet/README.md

 ## Using the Test Client

 For testing Event Producers, you will want to perform an action that will trigger your application to generate an event.
-For instance writing an record to DynamoDb table.
+For instance, writing a record to the DynamoDb table.

 The test harness then collects all events produced and sends them to a web socket connection.

-The Test Client to recieve events from the WebSocket.
+The Test Client to receive events from the WebSocket.

 ```Typescript
 import { EventNetClient } from "@leighton-digital/event-net";
 ```

 The EventNet client expects your `prefix` from the CDK construct to be passed in as `'--stack=my-service-dev'`.
-This corrosponds to the Cloud Formation stack name produced by CDK. i.e:
+This corresponds to the Cloud Formation stack name produced by CDK. i.e:

 `yarn test:int --stack=my-stack-name-dev --all --runInBand`

-_Why did we choose this?_ Because we also uses [sls-test-tools](https://github.com/aleios-cloud/sls-test-tools) heavily in our test suites and we didn't want to create anoother mechanism for bootstrapping our test suite.
+_Why did we choose this?_ Because we also use [sls-test-tools](https://github.com/aleios-cloud/sls-test-tools) heavily in our test suites, and we didn't want to create another mechanism for bootstrapping our test suite.

 You can now use the client in your tests:

-### Event Prodcuer Example - Perform Action and Collect Events
+### Event Producer Example - Perform Action and Collect Events

 ```Typescript